CSCI1090-S24/ps4/README.md

 # Problem Set 4
 You should feel comfortable with GitHub by now.
 If you're not, come to office hours with me or the TAs.

+If you think you see an error or typo, let me know!
+I will update [this version of the repo](https://github.com/CSCI1090-S24/ps4) with any corrections you suggest.

 The deliverables for this problem set are the following:

 * `ps4-part1.py`